 BEGINNINGS IN ITALY

-Ernesto Tomasini was born artistically, aged 16, as an “exotic turn”, in a smoky club by the port of his hometown of Palermo, Italy.
-Very quickly he became a popular cabaret artiste, on local television and touring the country.
-He took his first steps in legitimate theatre in Rome, with actor Duilio Del Prete, and had a brief but formative experience with the Dario Fò family.
-After years of playing major roles in plays, starring in his own cabaret acts and headlining in variety shows, he moved to the UK.
+Ernesto Tomasini made his professional debut at the age of 16 in the United States, where he was studying art.
+Upon returning to his native Palermo, he began performing as an “exotic turn” in smoky nightclubs, quickly gaining popularity as a cabaret artiste on local television and touring across the country.
+His first steps into legitimate theatre came in Rome, where he performed alongside movie star Duilio Del Prete, followed by a brief but formative experience with the Dario Fò family.
+After years of playing leading roles in theatre, starring in his own cabaret acts, and headlining variety shows, Tomasini relocated to the UK to further his career.

 THEATRE